 by Hunter Dawkins, Publisher/Owner

-Long Beach City Attorney Steve Simpson told Kelly that “implementing this program and the annual fees that come with this, as far as maintenance and equipment need some fur- ther discussion with the vendor.
-There is some legal language that requires to provide some identification that the city can not do under state law.”
+Previously, Long Beach City Attorney Steve Simpson told Kelly that “implementing this program and the annual fees that come with this, as far as maintenance and equipment need some fur- ther discussion with the vendor.
+There is some legal language that requires you to provide some identification that the city can not do under state law.”